Palestinian killed as Israeli settlers torch West Bank homes and cars to avenge deadly shooting

 The settler attack brought back memories of a rampage last February in which dozens of cars and homes were torched in the town of Hawara following the killing of a pair of Israeli brothers by a Palestinian gunman.

-Palestinian Prime Minister Mohammad Shtayeh visited Turmus Ayya to inspect the damage.
+Palestinian Prime Minister Mohammad Shtayyeh visited Turmus Ayya to inspect the damage.
 Local criticism of the Palestinian Authority has intensifies over its weakness in the face of settler attacks.

 As he spoke, expressing solidarity with the residents and appealing to the United States to intervene — given the high percentage of American citizens in the town — one resident shouted at him that “no one should have to bear what we went through” and demanded the authority “do more to protect its people.”